YvesW/random-event-hider/README.md

 Thanks to Annex/Desaus for the suggestion!

 ## Changelog
+09-2023:
+- Added a config option to hide other's messengers (see 'Miscellaneous').

 05-2023:
-- Added the config option to mute the splashes of the frogs (see 'Miscellaneous').
+- Added a config option to mute the splashes of the frogs (see 'Miscellaneous').

 01-2023: among others...
 - Added muting sounds made by random events.